michaelpurdyatbucks/ToDoList/README.md

 Tasks are completed by touching the Task Status checkbox.
 This changes the task date completed field to the current date.
-If the user wants to un-complete a task, the user touoch the Task Status checkbox again, which would remove the completed date field.
+If the User wants to un-complete a task, the User touoch the Task Status checkbox again, which would remove the completed date field.

 ```psudocode
 User touches the Task Status checkbox